 Coherence is a sci-fi/psychological thriller directed by James Ward Byrkit in 2013.
-It’s a very complex movie, that brings into the story important notions of quantum mechanics and philosophy.
-It’s totally normal to be confused after the first vision of the movie, unable to understand if it was all just a dream, or the result of a ketamine intoxication, or if we really viewed multiple realities interacting with each other.
-This article wants to provide a simple explanation of the plot, the ending and the meaning of the movie.
+It’s a very complex movie that brings into the story important notions of quantum mechanics and philosophy.
+It’s normal to be confused after the first vision of the movie, unable to understand if it was all just a dream or the result of a ketamine intoxication, or if we really viewed multiple realities interacting with each other.
+This article wants to offer all aspects carefully explained: the plot, the ending, and the meaning of the movie.

-- What’s happening is definitely caused by the comet’s passage: everything will be over the day after, so whatever happens that night, has to be solved/fixed that night
+- What’s happening is definitely caused by the comet’s passage: everything will be over the day after, so whatever happens that night has to be solved/fixed that night

-The explanations provided in the movie
+The explanation provided in the movie

 Coherence plot explained

 There are good reasons to believe that all characters could belong to different parallel realities since the beginning.
 The weird dialog between Laurie and Mike is significant: Mike is the leading actor in a tv show that Laurie loves, but she’s actually unable to recognize his face.
 That would be the effect of the comet, which is already intertwining the realities.

 The different versions of a given character are not very different, of course.
 Some things related to random events could make them different, but they are substantially the same person with the same life.
 Indeed Emily is Kevin’s girlfriend in (almost?) all realities.
 Temperaments, although, may differ.
 That’s why we see, for example, so many faces of Mike throughout the movie: from the one that just takes it easy, keeps drinking wine, and accept what’s going on, to the aggressive one that breaks into another house and attacks himself (or better, the other reality’s Mike).